Teaches: PubH 7450 Survival Data Analysis, Fall 2016

 Research Interests: Development and application of methods for recurrent event data, survival data, and longitudinal data; design and analysis of clinical trials.
 Collaborations include cancer research, blood and marrow transplant (BMT), tobacco use and smoking cessation, and health disparity research.

-My methodological research interests include: Recurrent gap time data analysis, Dependent data resampling, Recurrent events under case-crossover design, Survival analysis.
-Some publications are:
+My methodological research interests include: recurrent gap time data analysis, dependent data resampling, survival analysis, and correlated data analysis.

 Luo X, Wang M-C, Huang C-Y. (2010).
 A comparison of various rate functions of a recurrent event process in the presence of a terminal event.
 Statistical Methods in Medical Research, 19(2):167-182.

 Luo X+, Huang C-Y+.
 (2011).
 Analysis of recurrent gap time data using the weighted risk set method and the modified within-cluster resampling method.
 Statistics in Medicine, 30(4):301-11. +Both authors contributed equally to the work.

 Huang C-Y, Luo X, Follmann D. (2011).
 A model checking method for the proportional hazards model with recurrent gap time data.
 Biostatistics, 12(3):535–547.